ShaonMajumder/PenOS/docs/architecture.md

    - `apps/sysinfo.c` demonstrates how subsystems compose: it queries PMM, timer, and scheduler state before printing via the console.

 5. UI and shell
-   - `ui/console.c` provides a VGA text console with scrolling, cursor management, and a branded ASCII splash helper that is shown once per boot.
+   - `ui/framebuffer.c` parses the GRUB-provided mode, exposes drawing primitives (`framebuffer_draw_pixel/rect/text/blit_sprite`), reserves a console overlay region, and renders the PenOS splash/logo before the init log appears.
+The overlay mirrors the 80x25 text grid so VGA consoles and the framebuffer stay in lockstep.
+   - `ui/console.c` still tracks the VGA cursor/scroller but now mirrors every cell into a shadow buffer; when the framebuffer overlay is active it calls back into `framebuffer_console_draw_cell` so scrolling/clearing/backspace immediately repaint the tinted rectangle.
-   - `shell/shell.c` blocks on keyboard input, tokenizes simple commands, and now offers task management (`ps`, `spawn <counter|spinner>`, `kill <pid>`) in addition to the diagnostic commands.
-Because demo tasks are opt-in, the shell prompt is quiet until the user launches them, and users can press `ESC`/`Ctrl+C` to stop the spinner/counter demo threads without typing `kill`.
+   - `shell/shell.c` blocks on keyboard input, tokenizes simple commands, offers task management (`ps`, `spawn <counter|spinner>`, `kill <pid>`), diagnostics, and now a `shutdown` command that exercises the new ACPI power helper.
+Demo tasks remain opt-in, and users can press `ESC`/`Ctrl+C` to stop the spinner/counter demo threads without typing `kill`.

 ## TODO highlights

-- Extend the shell, add filesystem plus storage drivers, and integrate GUI or framebuffer output.
+- Extend the shell, add filesystem plus storage drivers, and build richer framebuffer demos (mouse cursors, sprites, windows) on top of the new drawing primitives.
 - Expand the syscall table (and eventually raise the gate's DPL) so ring-3 processes can invoke richer kernel services.
 - Add user-mode tasks plus IPC so the new lifecycle/shell APIs manage more than demo workers.